aidan-clyens/TerrainGenerator/README.md

 - Remove "Normalize Local" option and just normalize all terrain chunks globally
 - Add OpenSimplex noise as well as Perlin noise for terrain generation
 - Add multiple layers of noise in Height Map Generator

+### v1.2.1
+- Edited README
+- Do not allow chunk width of 0

 ## Credit
 - Simplex Noise Generator provided by [jstanden](https://gist.github.com/jstanden/1489447)